Sockeye: a language for analyzing hardware documentation

 \subsection{Understanding the vulnerability}

-In \cref{code:attack_trace}, note that the first memory request of the CPU is at address \lstinline{0x8000_0000_0070}, the \lstinline{ATTR} configuration register of region 3, and that (from the next line) the value written to it is 1, which means that the Non-Secure world can access region 3.
+Note the first CPU memory request is to \lstinline{0x8000_0000_0070}, the \lstinline{ATTR} configuration register of region 3, and that (on the next line) the value written to it is 1, which means that the Non-Secure world can access region 3.
 The second request from the CPU is at address \lstinline{0}, i.e.\ in the secure DRAM region as well as in region 3, and writes some garbage value whose only restriction is that it is different from the original value.

 So, we see that the problem is that the registers which control which DRAM regions can be accessed from the Non-Secure world are writable by the Non-Secure world, and therefore the Non-Secure world can also access DRAM regions that are supposed to be only accessible from the Secure world.